I remember working on cadavers in my anatomy class, back in the first year of medical school.

 Marked off were the joints, ligaments, muscles, bones.

-All the pieces of the brain had been labeled with pins.
-It was a sight to remember, worthy of museum exhibits.
-Painstaking work had elucidated minuscule components.
+I particularly recall the brain, maybe because I was a Neuroscience major in my undergraduate years.
+It’s pieces had been labeled carefully with tiny pins- a sight to remember, worthy of the most interesting of museum exhibits.
+Painstaking work had elucidated minuscule components to our expanding medical student minds.

-The dissection alone took weeks to prepare, as pieces soaked in formaldehyde and were prepared for our indulgence, that of our medical student thirsty mind.
+The dissection alone took weeks to prepare, as pieces soaked in formaldehyde and were prepared for our indulgence- that of our thirsty minds.

-I look back now, having graduated over 13 years ago, and I think of those lives that were lived.
-Men and women, like you and I, were sitting around a table, or reading a book, when they made the decision to contribute to science.
-They actively breathed the air of life as they actively chose to further science.
+I look back now, having graduated over 13 years ago, and I think of the lives that those cadavers lived.
+Men and women, like you and I, were sitting around a table, reading a book, daydreaming during their day, when they made a generous and selfless decision to contribute their body to science.
+They were breathing the air of life while choosing their fate once that air ceased.
+Their death would further science.
 For me.
-And for that I am thankful.
+For my classmates.

 To get in touch with an organization that can help facilitate the donation of a body to science, contact Science Care.